 The landscape is much different now then it was in 1996 when the Foundation came into being.
 Back then, the district only had 2,500 kids with one high school, one brand new middle school and an elementary school.
 Now, according to Fritze, the district has 5,600 students, 10 buildings and eCademy.

 "The importance of the Andover Advantage Foundation is seen now more than ever," USD 385 Superintendent Mark Evans said.
 "This organization was created by parents, is led by parents, and touches every school in the district with additional classroom support, as well as special projects."

-Page 2 of 2 - The AAF awards Academic Advantage Grants that encourage Andover teachers to expand existing curriculum and develop new and innovative approaches to teaching.
+The AAF awards Academic Advantage Grants that encourage Andover teachers to expand existing curriculum and develop new and innovative approaches to teaching.
 To receive a grant for the current school year, teachers submit a request to AAF by Oct.
 1.

 Grants have been awarded in nearly every area of academics, including math, science, foreign languages, social studies, physical education, music and special education.
 A grant committee looks at all requests to determine which ones should be funded.

 "We look at how many students are impacted by the grant, and if those dollars meet state standards we're trying to achieve," Fritze said.
 "We work with the district to make sure it's an approved curriculum, and if the district thinks it's a good idea and will improve student learning."